 - Services are accessed through MyAccess.
 MyAccess services requires a NetID and password.
 See the University Information Services Help Desk if you do not have this information.

-- Remove any financial, immunization, immigration or other blocks.
+- Remove any financial, immunization, immigration or other registration blocks.

-- Submit your schedule for approval by your advisor via MyAccess no later than the end of the pre-registration process (see important dates) for the College.
+- Submit your schedule to your advisor for approval via MyAccess no later than the end of the pre-registration process (see important dates).

 - If you do not preregister, then you must register and pay on designated registration day at the start of the semester in order to avoid a late fee (see important dates).

-- Students are expected to request the schedule approved by their academic advisor.
+- Students are expected to request their schedule be approved by their academic advisor.
 Deans reserve the right to require changes if, in the Dean's judgment, the student deviates from curricular guidelines.
 Students must check their email regularly; if a scheduling change occurs, the student will be notified.